johandersson/.LOG-hog/README.md

 - GPL3 licensed

 ## Encryption Warning
 If you enable encryption, the program may load slower, especially in the settings tab when applying changes and in the full log view.
 This is due to the encryption/decryption process for the log file.
-For security, encrypted logs can auto-clear after inactivity or be manually locked.

 ## Installation
 Build with `javac *.java` and `jar cvfe loghog.jar LogHog *.class resources/`